PhD in Nursing Ethics Degree Admissions

-- Official transcripts for prerequisite courses, if not included on Master's degree program transcript
+- Official transcripts for prerequisite courses, if not included on Master's degree or DNP program transcripts

 - Official transcripts of graduate courses, if requesting advanced standing

-5. An interview (via internet) with a PhD Committee member may be required.
+5. An interview (via internet) with the PhD Committee may be required.

 6. If you are interested in graduate loans, you must complete the

 Graduate Financial Aid Application and mail directly to the Financial Aid Office.